Kmeakin/walrus-report/src/30-implementation.md

 expr1.y: yacc finds 4 shift/reduce conflicts
 ```
 which is incomprehensible unless the user is familiar with the underlying LR
 algorithm.
-The root cause is that the grammar is *ambigous*: the same imput
+The root cause is that the grammar is *ambiguous*: the same input
 string can be parsed in more than one way.
 For example, the string `1 - 2 - 3`
 could be parsed as either `(1 - 2) - 3` or `1 - (2 - 3)`.
 The workaround to this
 is to rewrite the grammar as